SEL2217 : Popular Performance Here and Now

 This module will build upon the skills of analysis introduced in the stage one module ‘Drama, Theatre, Performance' by providing students with the opportunity to analyse and develop a critical response to contemporary popular performance.

-It has four main aims:
+It has three main aims:

 • to develop skills of performance analysis;